DavidCuadradoB/Rover-Mars-Kata/Readme.md

    5. `PlateauCommandReader`: Returns the commands for the plateau creation.
    6. `MowerCommandReader`: Returns the commands for the mower control.
    7. `Mower`: Representation of the Mower.
 It is not agnostic since it has the logic to move itself, rotate itself and create itself.
-      1. **IMPORTANT!** this looks like an an `Entity`, but looks like a `Value Object`.
-This should have an Id and the compilation between two Mower should be with this id, but since this is a kata, I prefer not overcomplicate it.
    8. `Plateau`: Representation of the Plateau.
 It is not agnostic since it has the logic to calculate the next available coordinate and control the obstacles.
-      1. **IMPORTANT!** this looks like an `Entity`, but looks like a `Value Object`.
-This should have an Id and the compilation between two Mower should be with this id, but since this is a kata, I prefer not overcomplicate it.
    9. `Coordinates`: This is a `Value Object` that represent a coordinate.
    10. `Orientation`: This is a `Value Object` that represents an Orientation: North, South, East and West.
 3. In all classes, they depend on abstractions, not implementations, complying with the `Dependency inversion principle`.